By Rick Steves

 The much-revered royal yacht Britannia, which transported Britain's royal family for more than 40 years and 900 voyages (an average of once around the world per year) before being retired in 1997, is permanently moored at the Ocean Terminal Shopping Mall in Edinburgh's port of Leith.
 It's open to the public and worth the 15-minute bus or taxi ride from the center.
 Explore the museum, filled with engrossing royal-family-afloat history.
 Then, armed with your included audioguide, you're welcome aboard.
 You'll tour the bridge, dining room, and living quarters, and follow in the historic footsteps of such notables as Churchill, Gandhi, and Reagan.
 It's easy to see how the royals must have loved the privacy this floating retreat offered.
 If you're doing a city bus tour, consider one that includes transportation to the Britannia.

 Edinburgh's Literary Pub Tour — interesting even if you think Sir Walter Scott won an Oscar for playing General Patton — is a great evening out.
-You'll follow the witty dialogue of two actors as they debate whether the great literature of Scotland was high art or the creative recreation of fun-loving louts fueled by a love of whisky.
-You'll wander from the Grassmarket over the Old Town and New Town, with stops in three pubs as your guides share their takes on Scotland's literary greats.
+Wandering between pubs from the Grassmarket area over the Old Town and into the New town, you'll follow the witty dialogue of two actor-guides as they debate whether the great literature of Scotland was high art…or just the creative recreation of fun-loving louts fueled by a love of whisky.